Skip to main content

 This is the first release of the Invicti Platform on-premises edition.
 This release provides a self-hosted deployment option that allows organizations to run Invicti Platform within their own infrastructure using Helm charts on Kubernetes.

-To install Invicti Platform on-premises, follow the comprehensive Helm setup documentation, which covers:
+To install Invicti Platform on-premises, follow the comprehensive on-premises documentation, which covers:

 • Architecture overview and system requirements